bitlabstudio/django-reusable-app-template/README.rst

 Django Reusable App Template
 ============================

+TODO: Add link to slides and video in here once it is uploaded.

 This repository aims to help you to kickstart new reusable Django apps with just a few commands::